raoul2000/yii2-workflow/CHANGE.md

 **warning** : The *SimpleWorkflowBehavior* has been first designed to be attached to an `ActiveRecord` instance and thus integrates in the life cycle of such objects.
 By installing event handlers on various `ActiveRecord` events, it automatically handles status persistence.
-If the behavior is attached to another type of object, the developer must understand and (possibly) implement all the features that otherwise would be already available.
+If the behavior is attached to another type of object, the developer must understand and (possibly) implement all the features that otherwise would be available by default.

 #version 0.0.12
 - **add status conversion map setter** to the class `raoul2000\workflow\base\StatusIdConverter`.
 The map is still required by the constructor